SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 The file ``~/.ssh/authorized_keys`` should already exist in your home folder.
 Any key added to this file (one key per line) will be accepted when accessing the system.
 Use your favorite editor, such as ``vim``, ``nano``, or ``mcedit``, to modify the file.

-After editing the file, the content should look smilar to this:
+After editing the file, the content should look similar to this:

 .. code-block:: console